 The Pension Liability reflects the underlying long-term commitments that the Council has to pay for the retirement benefits owed to its Pension Fund Members.
-The net pension liability decreased from £583.3m at 31 March 2019 to £496.8m as at 31 March 2020.
-The movement is predominantly due to changes in actuarial assumptions of £183.9m, offsetting the negative investment returns of £75.7m.
-The remaining movement is attributable to changes in post-employment benefits and employers contributions.
+The net pension liability decreased from £583.3m at 31 March 2019 to £496.5m as at 31 March 2020.
+The movement is predominantly due to changes in actuarial assumptions of £183.9m, offsetting negative return on plan assets of £75.7m.
+The remaining movement is attributable to changes in post-employment benefits and employer contributions.